iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

 ## Other dependencies

-There will often be times when you need to fetch and load some data in order to continue or that you need to wait for some other asynchronous operations (eg. wait when user logs in).
+There will often be times when you need to fetch and load some data to continue or that you need to wait for some other asynchronous operations (eg. wait when the user logs in).
 That is where the *reactive* approach comes in handy.
-You can apply all sort of operations (combineLatest, zip, withLatestFrom, flatMap, etc.) to those signals and then process them when everything is loaded.
+You can apply all sorts of operations (combineLatest, zip, withLatestFrom, flatMap, etc.) to those signals and then process them when everything is loaded.

 You can find a complete example [here](https://github.com/iaminh/CoordinatorExample).